jorgenjr/Master/README.md

 ```
 convert_geneID$ python replace.py
 ```
-The output will be two files: simulation_hugo and simulation_hugo_unique The first one has translated Affy IDs to HUGO, removed unreadable Affy IDs and contains duplicates of genes.
+The output will be two files: simulation_hugo and simulation_hugo_unique:

+The first one has translated Affy IDs to HUGO, removed unreadable Affy IDs and contains duplicates of genes.

 The second one, however, does not contain duplicates and will end up with a number of genes ~20.000.

 ## Compare